 Avoid toxic room sprays and deodorizers.
 There are natural alternatives for air fresheners, cleansers and other chemical toxins used to cleanse the home.
 Live plants can absorb toxins right from the air!
 Good choices of plants are peace lilies, golden pothos, and dracaenas.

 Have you dealt with sick building syndrome?
-How did you solve the problem?
+How did you solve the concern?
 Leave a comment below and share your experience with us.

 - United States Environmental Protection Agency.
 Indoor Air Quality.